RaccoonBLR/filmoteka/README.en.md

    which:
    - information about this film is provided;
-   - using the 'Add to watched' button (location - lower part modal window) the user has the opportunity to add this movie to his a library of watched movies;
+   - using the 'Add to watched' button (location - lower part modal window) the user has the opportunity to add this movie to his library of watched movies;
    - using the 'Add to queue' button (location - the lower part of the modal windows) the user has the opportunity to add this movie to his library for future review.
 10. Thanks to the functionality under the list of films, the user can conveniently move between pages.
 11. When clicking on the button with the 'up arrow' icon, the user quickly returns to the top of the page.
-11. In the lower part of the main page, the user can see the composition of the team developers of this project by clicking on the 'By GoIT Students' link.
+12. In the lower part of the main page, the user can see the composition of the team developers of this project by clicking on the 'By GoIT Students' link.

 Libraries page - 'My library'.

 1. When clicking on the 'Filmoteka' logo (located in the upper left corner pages) the user will always be returned to the main page.
-2. When clicking on the 'Nome' button (location - upper right corner of the page) the user is returned to the main page.
+2. When clicking on the 'Home' button (location - upper right corner of the page) the user is returned to the main page.
 3. When clicking on the 'My Library' button (located in the upper right corner pages) - transition to the library page.